Garrett Hampson Player Props: Marlins vs. Braves

 Garrett Hampson At The Plate

-- Hampson is batting .269 with two doubles, a home run and a walk.
+- Hampson has three doubles, a home run and a walk while hitting .250.

-- Hampson has gotten a hit in five of 11 games this year (45.5%), with multiple hits twice.
+- In six of 13 games this year (46.2%), Hampson has reached base safely via hit, and that includes multiple hits twice.

 - In three games this season, Hampson has picked up an RBI, with more than one RBI once.

-- He has scored in four games this year (36.4%), but has had no multi-run games.
+- He has scored in five games this season (38.5%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.